Distributed Mixture-of-Experts and Expert Parallelism

 Expert Capacity

-They introduce the concept of expert capacity factor, which is the number of tokens that each expert computes, computed as batch size divided by number of experts (as before), times a capacity factor.
-If this capacity factor is exceeded (ie if the router sends too many inputs to a given expert), then extra tokens do not have computation associated with them and are instead passed to the next layer via a residual connection.
+They introduce the concept of expert capacity factor, which is the number of tokens that each expert computes, computed as tokens-per-expert times a capacity factor.
+If this capacity factor is exceeded (i.e. if the router sends too many inputs to a given expert), then extra tokens do not have computation associated with them and are instead passed to the next layer via a residual connection.

 Related to the expert capacity hyperparameter: